nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="TIFF">
-## TIFF and BigTiff
+## TIFF and BigTiff.
+Tagged Image File Format.
 ![tiff](tiff.png)

 The architecture of TIFF and BigTiff are the same.
 BigTiff is 64 bit based.
 So most uint16\_t data types become uint32\_t and uint32\_t become uint64\_t.
-BigTiff has three additional 8 byte types: longlong, slonglong and tiffifd8.
+BigTiff has three additional 8 byte types: Long8, SLong8 and Ifd8.
 Both tag and type are uint16\_t in TIFF and BigTiff.
 The "magic" header for both Tiff and BigTiff is 4 bytes, followed by the offset to the First IFD.
 The  offset is 4 byte uint\_32t for Tiff and and 8 byte uint64_t for BigTiff.
 For both TIFF and BigTiff the Endian Marker is MM for big-endian and II for little-endian.
 M = Motorala, I = Intel.

 | Element | TIFF | BigTiff | Element | TIFF | BigTiff |
 |:--       |:--  |:--    |:--       |:--  |:--    |